Colony or not, we're British, say Gibraltarians. And keep the border open

 Gibraltarians, whose economy depends on an open border with Spain, voted overwhelmingly to remain in the EU in Britain’s 2016 referendum, but are due to leave the bloc anyway on March 29 along with the rest of Britain.

-Their cultural Britishness was in full evidence on Wednesday, when the city on a rock rang out with a 21-gun salute in honour of the anniversary of Queen Elizabeth's accession.
+Their cultural Britishness was in full evidence on Wednesday, when the city on a rock rang out with a 21-gun salute in honor of the anniversary of Queen Elizabeth’s accession.

 Teacher Steven Grant did not seem much fussed about the terminology, provided that the border stays open.